 You know those push notifications you get on your phone?

 Now you can take advantage of that via visitor browsers like Chrome, Safari, and FireFox.

-With competition continuing to rise and attention spans continuing to decline, you have to start thinking of how you can get to your visitors beyond the inbox or ad spaces.
+With competition rising and attention spans declining, you have to start thinking of how you can get to your visitors beyond the inbox or ad space.

 Even if your visitors’ browsers are completely closed, push notifications can still come through.